 If you’re heading abroad with your car for a driving holiday, you’re probably considering an age-old debate: “Should I take out European breakdown cover, or rely on local garages?”

-Cautious types will probably upgrade to overseas cover without question, opting for quality services from recognised providers like The AA.
+Cautious types will probably upgrade to overseas cover without question, opting for quality services from their breakdown provider.
 Whereas those who like to wing it (or the forgetful types) will probably hope for the best and opt for local garages.

 Which is best?